Casehero

 Delta Air Lines (A): The Low-Cost Carrier Threat Case Answers

-1. Carry out PESTEL Analysis to identify the driving forces affecting the airline industry, including Delta Air Lines?
+1. Carry out a PESTEL Analysis to identify the driving forces affecting the airline industry, including Delta Air Lines.

 Political factors:

-Deregulation Act: Deregulation Act of 1978 paved the way for new potential entrants in the market.
-This increased competition in the market to which Delta Air Lines belong.
+Deregulation Act: The Deregulation Act of 1978 paved the way for new potential entrants in the market.
+This increased competition in the market to which Delta Air Lines belongs.
 This led to a considerable reduction in pricing power, which led to an increase in bankruptcies.

 This resulted in airlines creating larger networks to sustain themselves and to get back the pricing power.
-This can be seen in mergers between Delta and Northwest, Southwest and AirTran, United and continental, American and US Airways and Alaska Airlines, and Virgin America.
+This can be seen in mergers between Delta and Northwest, Southwest and AirTran, United and continental, American and US Airways, Alaska Airlines, and Virgin America.

-9/11 terrorist attack: The terrorist attacks that happened on September 11 led to the closure of US airspace and also later affected travel by large amount with security being raised nationally and internationally.
-This resulted in financial losses for Delta Air Lines, and it was forced to rationalize flights and to decrease their employees by 15 percent.
+9/11 terrorist attack: The terrorist attacks that happened on September 11 led to the closure of US airspace and also later affected travel by large amounts, with security being raised nationally and internationally.
+This resulted in financial losses for Delta Air Lines, and it was forced to rationalize flights and decrease its employees by 15 percent.

 Economic recession: Delta Air Lines could use bankruptcy protection in the US by filing for bankruptcy.